-- (B) ACCELERATED PAYMENTS.-Paragraph (1) shall not apply if accelerated payments for lost tobacco quota are made in accordance with paragraph (12). - (C) REDUCTIONS.-If the sum of the amounts determined under paragraphs (3), (5), and (6) for a marketing year exceeds the amount made available under paragraph (1), the Secretary shall make a pro rata reduction in the amounts payable under paragraphs (5) and (6) to quota holders, quota lessees, and quota tenants under this subsection to ensure that the total amount of payments for lost tobacco quota does not exceed the amount made available under paragraph (1).

-(Ď) ROLLOVER OF PAYMENTS FOR LOST TO-BACCO QUOTA.-Subject to subparagraph (A), if the Secretary makes a reduction in accordance with subparagraph (C), the amount of the reduction shall be applied to the next marketing year and added to the payments for lost tobacco quota for the marketing

-- (E) ADDITIONAL PAYMENTS TO QUOTA HOLDERS EXERCISING OPTION TO RELINQUISH QUOTA.-If the amount made available under paragraph (1) exceeds the sum of the amounts determined under paragraphs (3), (5), and (6) for a marketing year, the Secretary shall distribute the amount of the excess pro rata to quota holders that have exercised an option to relinquish a tobacco farm marketing quota or farm acreage allotment under paragraph (2) by increasing the amount payable to each such holder under paragraph (3). - (9) SUBSEQUENT SALE AND TRANSFER OF QUOTA.-Effective beginning with the 1999 marketing year, on the sale and transfer of a farm marketing quota or farm acreage allotment under section 316(g) or 319(g) of the Agricultural Adjustment Act of 1938 (7 U.S.C.
-1314b(g)).-

-(A) the person that sold and transferred the quota or allotment shall have-

-- (i) the base quota level attributable to the person reduced by the base quota level attributable to the quota that is sold and transferred; and - (ii) the lifetime limitation on payments established under paragraph (7) attributable to the person reduced by the product obtained by multiplying- - (I) the base quota level attributable to the quota; and

-(II) \$8 per pound; and

-- (B) if the quota or allotment has never been relinquished by a previous quota holder under paragraph (2), the person that acquired the guota shall have- - (i) the base quota level attributable to the person increased by the base quota level attributable to the quota that is sold and transferred; and - (ii) the lifetime limitation on payments established under paragraph (7) attributable to the person- - (I) increased by the product obtained by multiplying- - (aa) the base quota level attributable to the quota; and

-(bb) \$8 per pound; but

-- (II) decreased by any payments under paragraph (5) for lost tobacco quota previously made that are attributable to the quota that is sold and transferred. - (10) SALE OR TRANSFER OF FARM.-On the sale or transfer of ownership of a farm that is owned by a quota holder, the base quota level established under subsection (c), the right to payments under paragraph (5), and the lifetime limitation on payments established under paragraph (7) shall transfer to the new owner of the farm to the same extent and in the same manner as those provisions applied to the previous quota holder.
+- (A) IN GENERAL.-Except as otherwise provided in this paragraph, the total amount payable under this subsection for any marketing year shall not exceed the amount made available under paragraph (1). - (B) ACCELERATED PAYMENTS.-Paragraph (1) shall not apply if accelerated payments for lost tobacco quota are made in accordance with paragraph (12). - (C) REDUCTIONS.-If the sum of the amounts determined under paragraphs (3), (5), and (6) for a marketing year exceeds the amount made available under paragraph (1), the Secretary shall make a pro rata reduction in the amounts payable under paragraphs (5) and (6) to quota holders, quota lessees, and quota tenants under this subsection to ensure that the total amount of payments for lost tobacco quota does not exceed the amount made available under paragraph (1). - (D) ROLLOVER OF PAYMENTS FOR LOST TO-BACCO QUOTA.-Subject to subparagraph (A), if the Secretary makes a reduction in accordance with subparagraph (C), the amount of the reduction shall be applied to the next marketing year and added to the payments for lost tobacco quota for the marketing year. - (E) ADDITIONAL PAYMENTS TO QUOTA HOLDERS EXERCISING OPTION TO RELINQUISH QUOTA.-If the amount made available under paragraph (1) exceeds the sum of the amounts determined under paragraphs (3), (5), and (6) for a marketing year, the Secretary shall distribute the amount of the excess pro rata to quota holders that have exercised an option to relinquish a tobacco farm marketing quota or farm acreage allotment under paragraph (2) by increasing the amount payable to each such holder under paragraph (3). - (9) SUBSEQUENT SALE AND TRANSFER OF QUOTA.-Effective beginning with the 1999 marketing year, on the sale and transfer of a farm marketing quota or farm acreage allotment under section 316(g) or 319(g) of the Agricultural Adjustment Act of 1938 (7 U.S.C.
+1314b(g), 1314e(g))- - (A) the person that sold and transferred the quota or allotment shall have- - (i) the base quota level attributable to the person reduced by the base quota level attributable to the quota that is sold and transferred; and - (ii) the lifetime limitation on payments established under paragraph (7) attributable to the person reduced by the product obtained by multiplying- - (I) the base quota level attributable to the quota; and - (II) \$8 per pound; and - (B) if the quota or allotment has never been relinquished by a previous quota holder under paragraph (2), the person that acquired the quota shall have- - (i) the base quota level attributable to the person increased by the base quota level attributable to the quota that is sold and transferred; and - (ii) the lifetime limitation on payments established under paragraph (7) attributable to the person- - (I) increased by the product obtained by multiplying- - (aa) the base quota level attributable to the quota; and - (bb) \$8 per pound; but - (II) decreased by any payments under paragraph (5) for lost tobacco quota previously made that are attributable to the quota that is sold and transferred. - (10) SALE OR TRANSFER OF FARM.-On the sale or transfer of ownership of a farm that is owned by a quota holder, the base quota level established under subsection (c), the right to payments under paragraph (5), and the lifetime limitation on payments estab-